google/WebFundamentals/src/content/en/android/trusted-web-activity/android-browser-helper-migration/index.md

 More features and development experience improvements will be added this library.
 This is a short list of what has already been added:

- - Handles opening the content in a browser that supports TWA and, if one is not installed, implements a fallback strategy.
+ - Handles opening the content in a browser that supports Trusted Web Activities and, if one is not installed, implements a fallback strategy.
- - Makes the fallback strategy customizable, so developers can customize how their application behaves when a browser the supports TWA is not installed.
+ - Makes the fallback strategy customizable, so developers can customize how their application behaves when a browser the supports Trusted Web Activities is not installed.
 The [twa-webview-fallback][3] demo shows how to use a fallback strategy that uses the [Android WebView][6], for example.
- - Makes configuring TWAs that work with multiple origins easier, as illustrated on the [twa-multi-domain][4] demo.
+ - Makes configuring Trusted Web Actitivities that work with multiple origins easier, as illustrated on the twa-multi-domain][4] demo.

 The library can be added to Android application by using the following dependency to the appllication `build.gradle`: